fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 ### Guideline: Do recruit additional contributors and maintainers of your project.

 Please contribute fixes and improvement to the project scaffolding to make it easier for others to use.
-If you add your project to [The F# Community Incubation Space](http://github.com/fsprojects) then the owners of tha space will also automatically be able to perform some maintenance tasks on your repository, including accepting pull requests or curating issues.
+If you add your project to [The F# Community Incubation Space](http://github.com/fsprojects) then the owners of the space will also automatically be able to perform some maintenance tasks on your repository, including accepting pull requests or curating issues.